excid3/noticed/README.md

 A common custom delivery method in the Rails world might be to Delivery to the web via turbo stream.

-Note: This example users custom methods that extend the `Noticed::Notification` class.
+Note: This example uses custom methods that extend the `Noticed::Notification` class.

 See the [Custom Noticed Model Methods](#custom-noticed-model-methods) section for more information.